AWARD GUIDE 2014-15 (pdf)

 Financial aid and scholarships are disbursed on Thursdays throughout each semester.
 The first possible disbursement of federal and state aid and scholarships each semester is the Thursday prior to the first day of classes, which is five days before the beginning of each semester.

-During August and September, refund disbursements will be received electronically or sent out on the following days:
+During September, refund disbursements will be received electronically or sent out on the following days:

 First Alternative Loan Disbursement date is September 4